 Balancing Yin and Yang

-Our yoga practice should be a blend of yang/out/action/contraction and yin/in/observation/extension to make the whole balanced and to affect our entire health to move towards homeostatis (the maintenance of equilibrium).
-Yang yoga is a more vigorous yoga practice that targets the muscular tissue and through movement create heat.
-Examples of yang based yoga is Ashtanga Vinyasa, Embodied Flow, Vinyasa Flow and Anusara yoga.
+Our yoga practice should be a blend of yang/out/action/contraction and yin/in/observation/extension to make the whole balanced and to affect our entire health to move towards homeostasis (the maintenance of equilibrium).
+Yang yoga is a more vigorous yoga practice that targets the muscular tissue and through movement creates heat.
+Examples of yang-based yoga are Ashtanga Vinyasa, Embodied Flow, Vinyasa Flow, and Anusara yoga.

 Through the practice of yin yoga, one targets the fascia/connective tissue in the body, which makes it a marvelously therapeutic tool for healing bodily, mental, and emotional imbalances.

 Continue reading about the yin and the yang in this blog post.